1 min read

 Processing a single paper invoice costs anywhere between £30 and £50 per document, research from Wax Digital has found.
 Electronic invoicing reduces costs by as much as 60%, according to findings from GXS.

 Paper invoices use up valuable staff time and are prone to human error.
 About 25% of accounts payable time is spent on resolving problems related to invoice data entry and processing, the Wax Digital study found.
-When digital systems are introduced, fewer people are needed to process payments in accounts payable, so manpower can be deployed to more valuable parts of the business.
+Fewer people are needed to process payments in a paperless accounts payable process, so manpower can be deployed to more valuable parts of the business.
 Invoice accuracy also typically improves.

 Businesses using online tools are paid 33% faster than those issuing paper invoices, according to cloud accounting provider Xero.
 It’s no surprise given paper invoicing involves documents being dispatched by post, opened and sorted at the customer’s premises, then often passed for approval by more than one member of staff before payment is activated.
-Conversely, electronic processes can allow for a ‘pay-now’ facility embedded in the invoice itself.
+Conversely, paperless accounts payable systems can allow for a ‘pay-now’ facility embedded in the invoice itself.

-Technology-based invoicing allows for greater levels of personalisation.
-If desired, business owners can create bespoke invoice templates for each client.
+Paperless invoicing allows for greater levels of personalisation.
+If desired, business owners can create bespoke paperless invoice templates for each client.
 As billing becomes more innovative, customer satisfaction should increase.

 Better efficiency equates to faster approval cycles, which itself can create trade discount opportunities.
 Business owners can pass on the benefits of better cash flow to customers.
 When invoices are being processed more quickly companies can offer customers payment discounts for settling up debts early.